 While our presence as a coastline state may be tiny, the ecological diversity and pure natural beauty of our ocean front is anything but.
 Stop by the Seacoast Science Center to learn more about our maritime environs.
 From Touch Tanks to Live Exhibits to Lectures, a trip to this Rye destination should be on your shortlist.

-The Prescott Farm Environmental Center takes nature seriously, and it's plentiful programing is evidence of just that.
+The Prescott Farm Environmental Education Center takes nature seriously, and it's plentiful programing is evidence of just that.
 Prescott Farm offers “WildQuest Camps” during the summer and school vacations, and hosts a nature-oriented preschool on site, “Fledglings Preschool.”
 Also visit this Laconia location for 160 acres of conservation land open year round, heritage gardens, and three miles of hiking trails.

 Nestled along the banks of Newfound Lake, three wildlife centers come together to form this Audubon Center.
 Paradise Point Nature Center, Ash Cottage at Hebron Marsh, and Bear Mountain Sanctuary work together to provide an unparalleled natural adventure.
 Whether you hike, birdwatch, snowshoe, Nordic Ski, or just love to veg out among serene beauty, a trip to the Newfound Audubon Center will not soon be forgotten.